Read about the benefits, risks and explore useful real-world examples of dogfooding.

 Why is beta testing important?

-You’ve put a lot of work into your iOS app by now.
-And although you think your quality insurance team has tested it completely, don’t release it to your entire user base users yet!
+You’ve put a lot of work into your app by now, followed all the useful iOS development tips, and although you think your quality insurance team has tested it completely — don’t release it to your entire user base users yet!

 In-house testing simply can’t compare to real users testing your app in various unexpected situations.